 preservation of glutathione, an important antioxidant.

-Furthermore, SAM-e is involved in
+Furthermore, it is involved in

 the formation of myelin, the white sheath that surrounds nerve cells and it can improve